 Wedding days are super fast and sometimes the lead photographer may not notice little things.
 If you notice a crooked tie, a brides dress needs fluffed, grandma is hanging on tight to her purse, hop right in to help adjust those details.
 The lead photographer will certainly take notice and appreciate you gong above and beyond.

 SHOOT IN RAW

 Always photograph in RAW.
 If you shoot in JPEG, I can guarantee you won’t be asked to second shoot again.

 – Dress Professionally.
 I feel like everyone knows this but I’ve heard stories!
-I personally always wear dark colors and make sure that I’m fully covered when I bend in any direction.
-No one is there for a show.
+I personally always wear dark colors (honestly because it hides sweat) and make sure that I’m fully covered when I bend in any direction.

 – No Soliciting.
 Never solicit business at a wedding.
 You’re there to help the photographer, not to market yourself.
 Ethically, that’s not ok.